AndreusSH/Real-time-quiz-app/README.md

 This is a real-time quiz application with a React frontend and a Node.js backend.

 ## Accessing the Admin Panel

-You can access the admin panel at the following URL:
+From here the presenter, admins the questions to the participants You can access the admin panel at the following URL:

 [Admin Panel](https://graceful-crumble-1f87ec.netlify.app/)